pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The library class :class:`~eventsourcing.domain.AggregateEvent` class is defined as a subclass of the domain event base class :class:`~eventsourcing.domain.DomainEvent`.
 Aggregate event objects represent original decisions by a domain model that advance the state of an application.
+Aggregate events are uniquely identifiable in a domain model by the combination of their ``originator_id`` and ``originator version``.

-The :class:`~eventsourcing.domain.AggregateEvent` class has a method :func:`~eventsourcing.domain.AggregateEvent.mutate` which adjusts the state of an passed in using the ``aggregate`` argument.
+The :class:`~eventsourcing.domain.AggregateEvent` class has a :func:`~eventsourcing.domain.AggregateEvent.mutate` method which adjusts the state of an passed in using the ``aggregate`` argument.
 This method checks the event's ``originator_version`` number equals `1` plus the current aggregate version number.
 It assigns this value to the aggregate's